ropolexi/deso-notification-posts-stats/README.md

 # Introduction
-Python script to calculate users score based on their post engagement on a specific user for the last 20 posts.
+Python script to calculate users score based on their post engagement on a specific user for the last number of posts.
 Any user just need to mention @mypostsinfo (my test account's username) to trigger the calculation and post the reply.

 This script uses deso_sdk.py from https://github.com/deso-protocol/deso-python-sdk